History of Science and Medicine

 Courses

 Students are also required to take four additional graduate seminars with an HSHM course number.
-The remaining seven courses can be taken in HSHM, history, or any other field of demonstrated relevance to the student’s scholarly objectives.
+The remaining five courses can be taken in HSHM, history, or any other field of demonstrated relevance to the student’s scholarly objectives.
 Of the fourteen total courses, at least three must be seminars that result in an original research paper; at least two of these papers must be written in HSHM seminars.
-Students may ordinarily use up to two independent reading, independent research, or pedagogical seminars toward their course requirements.
+Students may ordinarily use up to two independent reading, independent research, or pedagogical seminars towards their course requirements.
 The use of additional independent credits requires approval.

 Graduate school grading at Yale follows a qualitative rubric of Honors, High Pass, or Pass.
 During the first two years of study, students must achieve Honors in at least two courses in the first year and Honors in at least four courses by the end of the second year, with a High Pass average overall.
 At the end of each term, the director of graduate studies (DGS) will ask faculty members whether they have serious concerns about the academic progress of any first- or second-year students in the Ph.D. program.
 Faculty members who have such concerns will provide written feedback to the DGS at the DGS’s request.
 The DGS will use discretion in ensuring that feedback is provided in a clear and effective manner to any students about whom there are concerns.